 With every messaging app, you have the ability to sign out.
 This is your cue to start your vacation and enjoy some downtime.
 If you choose to leave notifications on via email, you don’t need to be signed into apps like Microsoft Teams to know if anything important is happening or you’ve been messaged.
 Through customization of settings, clear statuses and perfecting your DND options, you can just sign out.

 I do this daily.
 If there is a better way to do this then please leave a comment.
 I often need to check back at my calendars for non-work events.
 It’s still handy to see the events I have in my work life so I don’t double book.
 By removing just the mail and keeping my contacts and calendars, I can manage my calendar without being distracted by work emails.

 Often, we find ourselves dealing with multiple messaging apps.
 This can be both the source and solution to our app overload problem.
 The cause of app overload is usually down to having to install all these apps to please everybody.
 If your developers use Slack, your sales team prefer Microsoft Teams and you opt for Cisco Webex Teams then you probably have them all on your laptop and your phone.
 And who doesn’t still use email?
 As Slack CTO, Cal Henderson pointed out at Web Summit, email is never going to die completely.

 “Email is never going to die completely.
 Long-term, it is the cockroach of the internet.
 Nobody likes it but it is impossible to eradicate.
 Email addresses will be around indefinitely.”

-Just counting these few messaging apps, we’re up to eight interruptions during time that should be spent with your loved ones.
-As you don’t have time to make any changes to your technology stack, utilize these tips and enjoy some down time.
+Just counting these few messaging apps, we’re up to eight interruptions during a time that should be spent with your loved ones.
+As you don’t have time to make any changes to your technology stack, utilize these tips and enjoy some downtime.